 If you are working in Human Resources, especially within the medical industry, you will regularly access and use protected health information (PHI) during the course of your work day.
 Since you have access to this information through your job, you are required to understand and comply with HIPAA to ensure that each patient’s PHI is kept secure.
 A wide variety of organizations handle this type of data as a part of their necessary operations just as HR departments do.

 The main component of HR that leads to employees in that role having access to PHI is their work with and management of the organization’s sponsored health plans.
-While dealing with these insurance plans for all of the employees, it is reasonable to assume that HR professionals would access PHI.
-The ability to view this private health information is why HR professionals commonly need to be trained in HIPAA so that they can achieve compliance.
+While dealing with these insurance plans for all the employees, it is reasonable to assume that HR professionals would access PHI.
+The ability to view this private information is why HR professionals commonly need to be trained in HIPAA so that they can achieve compliance.

 How Often Should Training Take Place?